uweschmitt/emzed/website/tour.rst

     ms.inspect(matched)  !noexec

-Another way to identify compounds is to use the Metlin web page which provides a form for running queries against the database.
-This access is automated:
+Another way to identify compounds is to use the *Metlin* web page which provides a form for running queries against the database.
+This access is
+automated:

 .. pycon::

-    common.addColumn("polarity", "-") # metlin need this
+    common.addColumn("polarity", "-") # metlin needs this
     matched2 = ms.matchMetlin(common, "m0", ppm=15)
     matched2.print_()
     ms.inspect(matched2) !noexec